dustinpfister/blog_posts/_posts/threejs-face3-color.md

 layout: post
 categories: three.js
 id: 471
-updated: 2022-11-30 12:27:34
+updated: 2022-11-30 12:35:24
-version: 1.22
+version: 1.23
 ---

-It is time for me to revisit the [face3 constructor](/2018/05/11/threejs-face3/) in three.js, in fact I will be writing more content on [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) in general in the next few days.
+It is time for me to revisit the [face3 constructor](/2018/05/11/threejs-face3/) in [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) as it would seem there is is now some confusion revolving around the topic because of the fact that it is now a removed feature.
+That is that the Face3 class and also the Geometry class are no longer baked into the core of the threejs library, so all these code examples on the open web that make use of these features will now of course break.

 Todays post will be on [face3 color](https://stackoverflow.com/questions/51172095/change-the-color-of-mesh-created-using-face3), that is setting colors for each vertex in a face3 instance and how to use it with a [material](/2018/04/30/threejs-materials/) and a [mesh object](/2018/05/04/threejs-mesh/).
 In this post I will be going over some examples of the face3 constrictor in general, but this will mostly be on face3 color.

-Also now that the face3 and geometry constructors have been removed from three.js as of r125, I will want to come back and edit things post once in a while when I start to learn more about what the current situation is with all of this.
-I have some working examples now that make use of the [buffer geometry constructor](/2021/04/22/threejs-buffer-geometry/) that I will be getting to later in this post.
+Also because these examples only apply to older versions of threejs now, I will also need to write about at least one example that has to do with how to do something similar with [buffer geometry](/2021/04/22/threejs-buffer-geometry/) rather than the now removed as of r125 face3 and geometry classes.

 <!-- more -->